 The Core Mandate: A New Digital Social Contract

 The Online Safety Act is one of the most ambitious and controversial pieces of internet regulation ever enacted in the Western world.
-Born from years of public debate and political pressure following high-profile cases of online harm, its primary mission is to make the UK the safest place in the world to be online.
+Born from years of public debate and political pressure, its primary mission is to make the UK the safest place in the world to be online.
 The Act fundamentally shifts responsibility, imposing a legal 'duty of care' on tech companies to proactively manage the risks posed by content on their platforms.
 It moves away from a model of reactive content removal to one of proactive system design for safety.

 The core objectives are to: